-On October 1, 2020, OSHA issued a new guidance that addresses the circumstances under which cases of a COVID-related hospital admission or a fatality must be reported to the OSHA.
+On October 1, 2020, OSHA issued new guidance that addresses the circumstances under which cases of COVID-related hospital admission or a fatality must be reported to the OSHA.

 The new guidance for cases resulting in a hospital admission uses the following language:

-For both sections, the guidance reminds employers that this limitation only applies to reporting and states that employers who are required to keep OSHA injury and illness records must still record work-related confirmed cases of COVID-19.
+The guidance reminds employers that this limitation only applies to reporting.
+It states that employers required to keep OSHA injury and illness records must still record work-related confirmed COVID-19 cases.